Azure/azure-event-hubs-for-kafka/tutorials/oauth/mirror-maker/README.md

 sasl.login.callback.handler.class=CustomAuthenticateCallbackHandler
 ```

-### Copy auth handler jar to Kafka library folder
+### Copy auth handler jar pacjage to Kafka library folder

-We need Kafka mirror-maker client to load our authenticaion handler library built in the previous steps.
+You will need Kafka mirror-maker client to load authentication handler library built in the previous steps.
 Copy the jar file from build location to Kafka library folder.
-Please note that there may be other libraries missing under Kafka libraries to run the authentication handler.
-Copy those dependencies as well if mirror-maker reports about missing libraries.
+Please note that there may be other libraries missing under Kafka libraries to run your authentication handler.
+Copy those dependencies as well if mirror-maker reports about any missing libraries.

 ### Run MirrorMaker